NikoRestifo/rock-paper-scissors-exercise/README.md

-# Rock Paper Scissors Exersise
+# Rock Paper Scissors Game

-A Python application that allows the user to play rock, paper, scissors against the computer.
+A Python application that allows the user to play "rock, paper, scissors" against the computer.

 ## Prerequisites